maplant/al-jabr/README.md

 scalars.
 Additionally, aljabar can leverage Rust's type system to ensure that operations are only applied to values that are the correct size.

-aljabar is very incomplete and not entirely safe in its current form.
-If your scalar has the possibility of panicking during a math operation, aljabar is not guaranteed to clean up properly.
-Division by zero should be avoided.

 aljabar relies heavily on unstable Rust features such as const generics and thus requires nightly to build.